oanaprf/some-js-basics/index.md

 ```
 >In this example, the function knows to extract 'color' and 'brand' properties from the object it receives as the parameter.
 But Javascript's freedom(*loosely typed*) is a two way street, so since it only expects an object as a parameter, it will give you an error if you pass `null` or `undefined` in.
 A trick for this would be another ES6 feature, the **default values**, about which I will talk in a bit.

->The three-dotted thing you see there is called the **rest parameter**(I will talk about this also) and it gathers all the remaining(not named in the extraction) properties under an object(named any way you want).
+>The three-dotted thing you see there is called the **rest parameter(or operator)**(I will talk about this also) and it gathers all the remaining(not named in the extraction) properties under an object(named any way you want).
 You can access those properties via this object, in this case, `rest.propertyName`. *Rest parameter* must be the **last element**!

 It's also worth mentioning that if a certain extracted property does not exist on that object, the variable would be, you guessed it, `undefined`.